 Icnocihuatl (Verg9r)

 This black-line drawing of the compound glyph for the personal name or status of Icnocihuatl (“Widow,” attested here as a woman’s name) shows the head of a woman (cihuatl) in profile, looking toward the viewer's right.
 She has tears on her cheeks (drawn more in a European style than the tears found in early manuscripts).
 These tears are a semantic indicator that the woman is a widow (icnocihuatl) and therefore sad or humble (icno-, a built-in adjective here).
-The remaining four elements of this compound probably attempt to provide phonetic values for some of the syllables.
+The remaining four elements of this compound typically stand for phonetic syllables.
 From right to left, these are: lips (tentli), teeth (tlantli), a maize cob (cintli or centli), and finally an arrow (mitl).
-Of these, the "ci" of cintli could provide the phonetic start to cihuatl.
-The roles of the other elements remain to be deciphered.
+Of these, the syllable -ci- of cintli could provide the phonetic start to cihuatl.
+Perhaps the widow has a name that is represented by this group of syllables.

 Stephanie Wood